giuice/diagnosis-app/README.md

 ## ☁️ Deployment

 This project is configured for easy deployment on [Vercel](https://vercel.com/).
-Ensure your `OPENAI_API_KEY` is added as an environment variable in your Vercel project settings.
+Ensure your `API_KEYS` is added as an environment variable in your Vercel project settings.